inukshukdeveloper/Odometer/README.md

 ## Installing the Odometer

-The odometer is distributed as a Swift package.
+The odometer is distributed as binary framework in a Swift package.
 To install in Xcode, select File->Swift Packages->Add Package Dependency.

 ## Class Reference